ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The sample answers and scoring guide are included to ensure fairness and uniformity in scoring across multiple interviewers and across candidates.
 You're trying to differentiate where any given candidate has gaps vs. true expertise, so your questions should be designed to elicit one of three kinds of answers: bad, good, and amazing.
 Thus, they should lend themselves to being scored as such.
 When it comes to scoring a question, to make the difference between a knowledge gap and true expertise obvious, I recommend that a bad answer gets a score of 0‒2, a good answer gets a score of 3‒6, and only an amazing answer gets between 7‒10.

 When I say a bad answer, I mean a response to the question that demonstrates either little to no experience or expertise with the topic at hand.
 A good answer demonstrates competency, maybe even a very high level of competency, in the topic.
 An amazing answer demonstrates not only competency but true understanding and intellectual depth on the topic.
-For example, if the question concerns how the candidate thinks about designing a unit test suite, and their answer is they ve never thought about it, that's a 0 and you've found a gap.
-If their answer includes a description of some test suites they ve designed and some justification for it, that's good, perhaps a 5 or 6.
+For example, if the question concerns how the candidate thinks about designing a unit test suite, and their answer is they've never thought about it, that's a 0 and you've found a gap.
+If their answer includes a description of some test suites they've designed and some justification for it, that's good, perhaps a 5 or 6.
 If their answer includes a full outline of test suite design philosophies and the pros and cons of each and how to apply them in different scenarios, now you're looking at real expertise and a 7‒10 score.

 In the spirit of giving candidates the best chance at success, I don't recommend scoring every question.
 Instead, provide a score on a topic area.
 This way you can try multiple questions within a topic, looking for areas of expertise with a candidate and scoring the net result for that topic.

 Make no mistake, writing these questions, sample answers, and scoring guides is a lot of work.
 The good news is that any given question is useful across multiple roles and can be reused over a long period of time.
 In fact, I encourage you to maintain a central repository of questions (and associated sample answers/scoring guides).
 When it comes time to write the next technical focus interview guide, you'll find your job much easier by being able to reuse questions from the repository as appropriate.

-See https://ctohb.com/templates for an example focus guide from my own question repository.
+See (ctohb.com/templates)[https://ctohb.com/templates] for an example focus guide from my own question repository.

 #### Hiring Juniors vs. Seniors

 The qualities you're looking for in a junior hire, with say one to two years of coding experience, should be very different from a senior hire with ten-plus years.
-The ideal junior hire should be curious, eager to learn, and have solid programming fundamentals to work in incremental feature development.
-A senior hire, by contrast, should come with not just programming fundamentals but deep thinking on architecture, opinions, and best practices across a wide range of tools and problems, and be able to develop trust that they can not only build incremental features but own and make good decisions in architecture for new greenfield projects.
+The ideal junior hire should be curious, eager to learn, and have solid programming fundamentals and be prepared to work on incremental feature development.
+A senior hire, by contrast, should come with not just programming fundamentals but deep thinking on architecture, opinions, and best practices across a wide range of tools and problems.
+They should be able to develop trust that they can not only build incremental features but own and make good decisions in architecture for new greenfield projects.
 Since the key value these two types of roles offer is so different, it should follow that your interviews for them should be different.

 For a senior hire, the focus interview where you deeply explore the candidate's decision-making skills, understanding of concepts, and architectural know-how is critical and should be weighed heavily.
 For a junior role, that knowledge deep-dive should be shorter, and weighed less heavily than a practical coding exercise.